dade92/side_channel_attack_suite/filter/README.md

     traces.
 The implemented filters are:

     -rect, a rectangular filter
+    -Hann
+    -Nuttall

+    Adaptive filter generator instead is a tool that generates an adaptive filter taking as input a set of dpacalc traces.

-    IMPORTANT: the fftw3 library that computes the DFT and IDFT was compiled passing --enable-float to the configure script.
+    IMPORTANT: the fftw3 library that computes the DFT and IDFT was compiled passing --enable-float parameter to the configure script.
 In this way the library supports computation with floating numbers.
 If you don't configure in that way, the compiler will NOT resolve the function calls correctly.
 If you want to use the double estension, then find in the code the string fftwf and replace with fftw.

     Usage:
     ./filter.out config_file
+    ./adaptive_filter_generator.out config_file